 The Summary Procedure (Service) Amendment Bill 2017 is currently before Parliament.
 The Bill aims to future-proof the criminal justice system by enabling information to be sent and served in more ways, and to keep pace with evolving technologies.
 This includes the electronic transfer of court documents, police-issued summons and the potential for new rules to allow online guilty pleas.

 In addition, the Electronic Transactions (Legal Proceedings) Amendment Bill 2017 was passed by Parliament on 29 March 2017.
 The Bill modifies the Electronic Transactions Act 2000, allowing for the broader use of electronic communications in legal proceedings.

 Youth Court amendments factsheet (PDF 170.92 KB)

-Presently, there is a long list of considerations with no guidance about priority.
-Under the Bill, a judge or magistrate will have to place public safety first with other factors such as rehabilitation, punishment, publicly denouncing an offender and holding them to account given secondary consideration.
+In addition, the Bill gives judges and magistrates more guidance about how to prioritise considerations when sentencing offenders.
+They will have to place public safety first with other factors such as rehabilitation, punishment, publicly denouncing an offender and holding them to account given secondary consideration.

 Read more about the Sentencing Act review.

-By reducing lengthy delays, the Bill aims to ease the burden on victims of crime and witnesses.
+By reducing lengthy delays, the Bill will ease the burden on victims of crime and witnesses.
 In a fundamental change, both prosecution and defence will be required to prepare case statements so the issues in dispute can be identified earlier.